 Exploration of Ostia Antica, on the other hand, is much more laissez-faire.
 Getting from A to B is more random but allows you to “discover” something else to explore further.

-Having said this, if you are visiting southern Italy and have the time, I would urge you to include Pompeii on your itinerary.
+Having said this, if you are visiting Naples and Southern Italy, I would urge you to include Pompeii on your itinerary.

-But if you are staying in Rome, don’t go all the way to Naples and visit Pompeii to see Roman life.
+But if you are staying in Rome, don’t go all the way to Pompeii to see Roman life.
 Instead, choose Ostia Antica.
 You won’t regret it.